-The president of the DRC, Joseph Kabila, is one of the leaders in Africa who have shown intentions of clinging to power, through unconstitutional means.
-The ruling party and other supporting coalitions in the DRC, have delayed the national elections that were to be held in 2016.
+The president of the Democratic Republic of Congo, Joseph Kabila, is one of the leaders in Africa who has shown intentions of clinging to power, through unconstitutional means.
+The ruling party and other supporting coalitions in the Democratic Republic of Congo, have delayed the national elections that were to be held in 2016.
 This clearly indicates Kabila’s quest for more power beyond his final term.

 Reason behind Kabila’s actions

 One of the major reasons that might be influencing Kabila’s quest for more power is the ambition of maintaining a family dynasty.
 Unlike monarchies, where authority is inherited regardless of one’s competence in running the country, democracies give citizens the right to choose an eligible leader.
 Looking back at the history of the Democratic Republic of Congo, Kabila dynasty was deployed in 1997 by a bloody coup d’état, where Mobutu Sese was overthrown by Laurent Kabila.
 After the assassination of Laurent Kabila in January 2001, Mwenze Kongolo, the Justice Minister, initiated the succession decision appointing Joseph Kabila as the president.

 Before the new constitution was drafted in 2006, Joseph Kabila had already served one term as a president of the Democratic Republic of Congo, giving him 15 years on the presidential seat.
 Generally, his rule has not been accepted by people as being democratic since 2001, having been appointed and not elected.
 Inheritance of power by individuals who are from the same family often leads to poor leadership, compromising a country’s stability.
 The constitution has given all citizens the right and obligation to choose a legitimate leader who is guided by the laws governing the country.
 Kabila’s aspirations of extending the presidential terms go against the drafted constitution, restraining citizens from exercising their rights.